MuhammadEhsan02/ecommerce-customer-segmentation/README.md

 # Predictive Modeling on Customer Segmentation in E-Commerce

-This repository is dedicated to my final year project, "Predictive Modeling on Customer Segmentation in E-Commerce," which was conducted as part of the UGD in Artificial Intelligence at NED University of Engineering and Technology.
+This repository is dedicated to my final year project, "**Predictive Modeling on Customer Segmentation in E-Commerce**," which was conducted as part of the UGD in Artificial Intelligence at NED University of Engineering and Technology.

 ## Project Overview